Towards Evaluating the Robustness of Visual State Space Models: Robustness against Image Corruptions

-In Figure \ref{fig:common_c_imagent_app} and \ref{fig:common_c_mce_imagent_app}, we present the relative corruption error and mean corruption error (mCE) of various models subjected to all 19 corruption methods applied to the ImageNet dataset.
+In Table \ref{tab:coco_dc}, we report AP scores of different architectures on COCO-DC dataset.
+On COCO-DC, we observe that VMamba models' high performance on clean images does not translate to color and texture background variations.
+Swin-S model achieves the highest average AP score of $56.70$ across the background variations, followed by score of $56.20$ by VMamba-S model.
 Figure \ref{fig:aed_c_all_metrics} shows the mIoU, mAcc, and aAcc scores on ADE-20K after applying common corruptions to the dataset.
 Similarly, Figure \ref{fig:coco_c_all_ap} displays the mAP, APs, APm, and APl scores on the COCO-C dataset.
 All the scores are averaged across all severity levels of each corruption.